tuomount/Open-Realms-of-Stars/README.md

 If you want to add new code fork the project make the change.
 Run JUnits and checkstyle before committing.
 These can be run with ``mvn verify``.
 After this make pull request back to me.

+### Guide lines for making pull requests

+ * Pull request should contain single logical change.
+ * Coding styling change should be on separate pull requests.
+ * Commit messages should be descriptive.
+ * Pull request should not contain merge commits from other branches.

 I'll try to looking these as fast as I can.
 When added new assets see paragram one below more instructions.

 ### Contributing assets